 North Carolina Central University (NCCU) will host a number of events in January to honor the life and vision of the late Dr. Martin Luther King Jr.

 On Monday, Jan.
-16, NCCU’s Office of Community Engagement and Service will partner with the United Way of the Greater Triangle to sponsor the annual MLK Day of Service at LeRoy T. Walker Physical Education and Sports Complex from 9 a.m. to noon.
+18, NCCU’s Office of Community Engagement and Service will sponsor the annual MLK Day of Service on the university’s campus in the Department of Nursing Building parking lot from 9 to 11 a.m.

-Additional events honoring Dr. Martin Luther King, Jr. hosted by S.E.A.L. in January include:
+Additional community events honoring Dr. Martin Luther King Jr. in January include: